 50. Robert Smith earns \$16 per hour assembling products.
-For each hour over 40 he works in a week he is paid time-and-a-half.
-During a given week, he worked 40 hours for which 3 hours were idle time.
-How much of his weekly wages would be charged to direct labour?
+For each hour over 40 he works in a week, he is paid time-and-a-half.
+During a given week, he worked 45 hours and had no idle time.
+How much of his weekly wages would be charged to the manufacturing overhead account?